etcyl/files2pdf/README.md

         http://127.0.0.1:5000

     Upload the files you want to merge and click the "Merge Files" button.
 The merged PDF will be automatically downloaded.
-    The application merges these files into a single PDF, maintaining the order of upload.
+    The application merges these files into a single PDF, maintaining the order of the files as displayed in the list.
-    The final merged PDF is saved to the uploads/ directory within the project folder, and the filename is merged_output.pdf.
+    The final merged PDF is saved to the output_pdfs/ directory within the project folder with the filename you specify in the input field.
+    A progress bar displays the remaining amount of work during the merge process.

 ## Error Handling
     The application handles text files with various encodings, such as UTF-8 and ISO-8859-1, to prevent decoding errors.